neonicX-Tech/Classification-With-SVM/README.md

 ******
 # Description
-📈📉📊
+📊📈📉📊

 For the classification of oranges, we use HSV histogram feature extraction in the section of color features for the SVM model.

 The project involves the following steps:
 1. Generating HSV histograms from images of oranges.
 2. Training an SVM model using these histograms to classify oranges as ripe or unripe.
-3. Evaluating the performance of the trained SVM model.
+3. Evaluating the performance of the trained SVM model.📊
 4. Testing the trained model on new images.

 ******